controlplaneio/netassert/README.md

 # netassert

-`netassert`: network testing for humans
+`netassert`: network security testing for DevSecOps workflows

 **NOTE:** this framework is in beta state as we move towards our first 1.0 release.
 Please file any issues you find and note the version used.

-This project is thin, distributed wrapper around nmap, ssh, and kubectl.
-It asserts the state of ports on hosts, with traffic originating from anywhere the test runner can access via SSH.
+This is a security testing framework for fast, safe iteration on firewall, routing, and NACL rules for Kubernetes ([Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/), services) and non-containerised hosts (cloud provider instances, VMs, bare metal).
+It aggressively parallelises `nmap` to test outbound network connections and ports from any accessible host, container, or Kubernetes pod by joining the same network namespace as the instance under test.

 ## CLI